-(000s omitted) 2013 2012
+(000s omitted) 2014 2013

-Deferred tax assets Allowance for loan losses Alternative minimum tax credit Compensation Net operating loss carryforwards Non-accrual interest Capital loss ORE write downs Other \$ 1,666 301 271 2,872 16 1,149 191 365 \$ 1,687 258 293 3,562 137 1,149 440 295
+Deferred tax assets Allowance for loan losses Alternative minimum tax credit Compensation Net operating loss carryforwards Non-accrual interest Capital loss ORE write downs Other \$ 1,498 401 255 1,764 20 - 185 303 \$ 1,666 301 271 2,872 16 1,149 191 365

+Total deferred tax assets 4,433 6,831

-Deferred tax liabilities Depreciation Other (715) (38) (753) (689) (40) (729)
+Deferred tax liabilities Depreciation Mortgage servicing rights Other comprehensive income tax adjustments Other (700) (220) (54) (37) · -

+Total deferred tax liabilities (1,011) (753)

-Valuation allowance (1,149) (7,092)
+Valuation allowance (1,149)

-Net deferred taxes \$ 4,929 \$
+Net deferred taxes \$ 3,422 \$ 4,929

-In assessing whether or not some or all of the deferred tax assets are more likely than not to be realized in the future, management considers all available positive and negative evidence, including projected future taxable income, tax planning strategies, and recent financial performance.
+In assessing whether or not some or all of the deferred tax assets are more likely than not to be realized in the future, management considers all available positive and negative evidence, including projected future taxable income, tax planning strategies and recent financial performance.
 Based on an evaluation of the then-available positive and negative evidence, management determined it was appropriate to establish a full valuation allowance against its deferred tax asset as of June 30, 2009.
 At that time, and in subsequent periods, negative evidence, including a recent cumulative history of operating losses, outweighed the positive evidence.

 However, as of December 31, 2013, management's assessment concluded that the positive evidence outweighed the negative evidence and management determined that a full deferred tax asset valuation allowance was no longer necessary.
 The significant positive evidence in management's analysis included: consecutive quarters of profitability, termination of the consent agreement with primary regulators, improved capital levels, solid and improving credit metrics, strong deposit mix, reduced regulatory risk, and a stabilizing economy.

-The federal net operating loss carryforwards of approximately \$8,447,000 will expire beginning in 2030 if not previously utilized.
+The federal net operating loss carryforwards of approximately \$5,189,000 will expire beginning in 2030 if not previously utilized.

-A valuation allowance of \$1,149,000 and \$7,092,000 was determined to be necessary as December 31, 2013 and 2012 respectively.
-A partial valuation allowance as of December 31, 2013 was maintained for tax assets associated with previously generated capital losses for which management determined it is more likely than not will expire prior to being realized.
+A valuation allowance of \$1,149,000 was determined to be necessary as of December 31, 2013.
+No valuation allowance was determined to be necessary as of December 31, 2014.
+The partial valuation allowance as of December 31, 2013 was maintained for tax assets associated with previously generated capital losses for which management determined it was more likely than not would expire prior to being realized.
+These capital losses have all expired as of December 31, 2014.

-The deferred tax assets will continue to be analyzed at each reporting period for changes affecting realizability, and the valuation allowance may be adjusted in future periods accordingly.
+The deferred tax assets will continue to be analyzed at each reporting period for changes affecting realizability and the valuation allowance may be adjusted in future periods accordingly.
 The ultimate realization of these deferred tax assets is primarily dependent on the generation of future taxable income during the periods in which those temporary differences become deductible.
 Changes in existing tax laws could also affect actual tax results and the valuation of deferred tax assets over time.
 The accounting for deferred taxes is based on an estimate of future results.
 Differences between anticipated and actual outcomes of these future tax consequences could have an impact on the Corporation's consolidated statement of income and balance sheet.

-The Corporation concluded that there are no significant uncertain tax positions requiring recognition in the Corporation's consolidated financial statements based on the evaluation performed for the years 2010 through 2013, the years which remain subject to examination by major tax jurisdictions as of December 31, 2013.
+The Corporation concluded that there are no significant uncertain tax positions requiring recognition in the Corporation's consolidated financial statements based on the evaluation performed for the years 2011 through 2014, the years which remain subject to examination by major tax jurisdictions as of December 31, 2014.
 The Corporation does not expect the total amount of unrecognized tax benefits ("UTB") (e.g. tax deductions, exclusions, or credits claimed or expected to be claimed) to significantly change in the next 12 months.